This post may include affiliate links that earn us a small commission.

-Cucumber sandwich is a classic tea party fair.
-Made with thinly sliced cucumber, herby cream cheese spread, and crustless bread, these sandwiches are light and airy.
+Cucumber sandwiches are a classic tea party fair.
+These sandwiches are light, airy, and made with thinly sliced cucumber, herby cream cheese spread, and crustless bread.

-A dish with origins as a light snack at high tea, the simple cucumber salad has evolved to become bold with flavor and versatile ingredients.
+A dish that originates as a light snack at high tea and is part of a long-standing tradition in English tea culture, the simple cucumber salad has become bold with flavor and versatile ingredients.

-This recipe takes on the modern all-popular cucumber salad with its cheesiness from cream cheese, creaminess from mayo, and savory from garlic and herbs.
+This cucumber sandwich recipe takes on the modern all-popular cucumber salad with its cheesiness from cream cheese, creaminess from mayo, and savor from garlic and herbs.
 All this speaks of a spectacular snack.

 You do not have to buy mayonnaise from the store.
 Make rich, creamy, and fresh mayo at home by checking out my How To Make Mayonnaise recipe.